 Record Expungement Lawyer in Miami, FL

-Fortunately, the state of Florida offers a legal process to seal or expunge your criminal record if you meet certain requirements.
+Fortunately, the state of Florida offers a legal process to seal or expunge your criminal record if you meet specific requirements.
 If you meet the applicable criteria, you can have your records removed from public view.
 Unfortunately, expunging a federal criminal case is generally not possible.
 Under federal law, only a person who is guilty of a minor drug offense may have their record expunged.

 Seal or Expunge the Record?